simonbs/Charles/README.md

 You can clone the repository and build Charles yourself or you can simply [grab the latest version on the releases page](https://github.com/simonbs/Charles/releases).

+Note that if you choose to compile Charles yourself, you must enter your own API key in Constants.h.
+You can obtain an API key from [TheTVDB.com](http://thetvdb.com).

 ## Usage

 Using Charles is really simple.
 First you need your video files and subtitle files - or even just one of the two.
 Charles doesn't really care if he gets both video and subtitle files or even if he gets a subtitle for each video and vice versa.